 Tracking your daily activities in your sleep journal provides valuable insights into how these factors may affect your sleep.
 This information enables you to make adjustments to your routine and establish healthier habits for better sleep.

 In fact, maintaining a sleep journal has been proven to be a useful tool in enhancing sleep quality.
-According to a study published in the Journal of Clinical Sleep Medicine, individuals who consistently recorded their daily activities and sleep patterns in a journal experienced improvements in their sleep over time.
+According to a study, individuals who consistently recorded their daily activities and sleep patterns in a journal experienced improvements in their sleep over time.

 Tips for Keeping a Sleep Journal